-Introducing the Christopher Stevens Youth Network
+Introducing the Chris Stevens Youth Network

 Since 1998, iEARN has been privileged to work with the US State Department to develop programs and projects to foster strong relations between the West and the Islamic world.
 Our efforts have focused on direct student and teacher interaction to build trust, mutual understanding, and a commitment to shared goals.
 Highlights include: the Kennedy-Lugar Youth Exchange and Study (YES) Program, the National Security Language Initiative for Youth (NSLI-Y), and the Global Connections and Exchange (GCE) Program.